 - If you plan on trekking in Bariloche, there are a range of hiking tours you can join.
 The day trips for trekking Bariloche navigate into some of the most scenic parts of the region.

 - If you are heading to Bariloche in winter and it’s a Bariloche ski vacation you are looking for, there are multi-day ski packages that include skiing and accommodations.
 Beginner skiers can start the trip with a ski lesson.

-- We’re certain you’ll be snapping tons of photos during your trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for higher quality photos (that can later be beautifully compiled into a travel photo book).
-We travel with a Canon Rebel (which takes amazing photos, but can be a bit clunky) and a Canon PowerShot ELPH (which takes beautiful pictures, is slim and lightweight – and the new models are wifi enabled so you can share your trip pics to social media in real time!).
+- We’re certain you’ll be snapping tons of photos during your trip to Argentina!
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We travel with a Canon Rebel (which takes amazing photos) and a Canon PowerShot ELPH (which takes beautiful pictures and is a slim and lightweight budget camera).

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.